 Private Taxi – the best & only option

-(if you book with us… not with any old guy you find on the street & I’ll explain why…)
+(but not just with any old guy you find on the street & I’ll explain why…)

 Our friend Roberto has a beautiful, high quality classic car (1954 Oldsmobile restored).
 He and his team (who also have incredible cars) are legal, licensed, responsible and friendly.
 They’re also extremely timely which is a very rare commodity in Cuba!
 We have worked with Roberto for a year now and he has the best reviews ever.
 He’ll know if it’s your birthday, your honeymoon or you’re just along for the ride and some rum, and he’ll cater for all with surprises!